 As a vet, I get asked, “Why is my Dog Shedding so Much?” quite often.
 The answer is pretty straightforward.
 Any healthy dog will shed periodically during its life.
 Depending on the season, breed, and age, your dog may shed more or less than usual.
 Since shedding is a specific aspect of a dog’s yearly growth and development, it is typically nothing to be concerned about.

 The first line of defense against the weather is the dog’s fur.
 Their fur helps them manage their body temperature throughout the seasons and shields them from various harmful elements, including:

 - Environmental hazards.

 If you’ve always wanted a dog but are concerned about dog hair all over your home, choosing the right dog breed can help.
 Some dog breeds are known to shed less or hardly at all.
 Even though such dogs shed less and are considered hypoallergenic, some people may still be allergic to these breeds.

 If you already have a dog that is shedding a lot, there are some things you can do to minimize the amount of hair around the house.
 Below we’ll get into some vet-approved methods for reducing the amount of fur your dog sheds.
 The methods include:

 - Choosing supplements that reduce shedding.

 - Choosing the right brush for your dog and using it daily.

 While it’s impossible to stop your dog from permanently shedding, using some or all of the tips above can greatly reduce the amount of fur your pup sheds.
 Let’s take a closer look.

-Best Dog Food for Shedding
+Why is my Dog Shedding so Much?
+Find the Best Dog Food for Shedding

 The majority of dog breeds have complete hair- or fur-covered skin.
 Your dog either sheds frequently or grows continuously, depending on whether or not it is a shedding breed.
 To maintain good skin and fur, you must ensure that your dog eats enough nutrients.